Have you ever seen caterpillars twitch or dance? Why do caterpillars twitch?

 Why Do Caterpillars Twitch?

-Caterpillars tend to twitch when they are hearing loud sounds or trying to ward off attacks from potential parasites or predators.
+They also twitch when they are hearing loud sounds or trying to ward off attacks from potential parasites or predators.
 If a parasite was laying eggs in the area where caterpillars hatch from, the disturbance in their territory would cause a group of caterpillars to begin twitching.

 These caterpillars are clearly disturbed.
 Twitching is a form of protection.
 Twitching caterpillars can confuse birds that may fly off without being able to catch one in their mouth.